By Rupert Howe and James Beecher

 There are some gloomy reflections on global capital in Davis’ book, but he ends on a relatively forward-thinking note.
 Asking whether technology can still be a progressive force for good, we discussed initiatives such as open source software that cut against the grain of corporate capitalism, and potentially act as a counter to the narrative of increasing manipulation.
 Even as corporations such as Facebook, Amazon and Google extend their reach, online interactions have opened up new spaces for previously marginalised communities to connect, and can allow for a more fluid presentation of identity.
 One close-to-home example is the way Stroud Radical Reading Group itself has been enabled by online communication – recently moving to video meeting platforms as a result of the COVID pandemic, gaining a few attendees from across the world in the process.

-Next week, on Wednesday 28th April, Stroud Radical Reading Group will discuss Surveillance Capitalism by Shoshana Zuboff and How to Destroy Surveillance Capitalism by Cory Doctorow (https://stroudradicalreading.wordpress.com/2021/04/07/surveillance-capitalism/).
+On Wednesday 28th April, 2021, Stroud Radical Reading Group will discuss Surveillance Capitalism by Shoshana Zuboff and How to Destroy Surveillance Capitalism by Cory Doctorow (https://stroudradicalreading.wordpress.com/2021/04/07/surveillance-capitalism/).
 This is a free online event, which will be held from 7.30-9.30pm via Zoom.
-For details to access the meeting, please contact the group: [email protected].
+For details to access the meeting, please contact the group: firstname.lastname@example.org.
 You do not need to have a university education or have ever been to a reading group before, and the group welcomes people who have not read the text but would like to listen.